frontenddogma/web-development-glossary/manuscript/d.md

 Document Object Model
 : A cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
 The DOM represents a document with a logical tree.
 Each branch of the tree ends in a node, and each node contains objects.
 DOM methods allow programmatic access to the tree; with them one can change the structure, style, or content of a document.
 Nodes can have event handlers attached to them.&nbsp;[†](#w-dom) ℹ︎&nbsp;[dom.spec.whatwg.org](https://dom.spec.whatwg.org/)

+Document Style Semantics and Specification Language
+: An international standard developed to provide style sheets for SGML documents.
+DSSSL consists of two parts: a tree transformation process that can be used to manipulate the tree structure of documents prior to presentation, and a formatting process that associates the elements in the source document with specific nodes in the target representation—the flow object tree.
+DSSSL is compatible with any SGML-based document type, but it has been used most often with DocBook.&nbsp;[†](#w-dsssl)

 Document type declaration
 : → Doctype